 Sue Keith (11:13)

-A deal dies three times before it closes.
-At the beginning of this.
+And I don't think we did this very proactively, but it came super clear throughout the deal. . .
+Well, let me step back for a sec.
+So, Kathy's husband Dave is a long-time sales exec.
+And he said, quote, “a deal dies three times before it closes” at the beginning of this.
 And that was super helpful to keep in the back of our minds because the deal almost did die three times over three different things.
 And it was exactly three.
-I think helpful would be going in, before you even get too far, is identifying your non-negotiables.
+I think something helpful when you’re going in, before you even get too far, is identifying your non-negotiables.
 Like for example, in our case, we wanted to make sure our employees were protected from day one.

-So we wanted those people who were fantastic recruiters and really just our business partners to still be there.
-So that, and I'd say some of the other harder parts beyond the deal terms were, know, non-compete language, severance terms, you know, like I said, ensuring our people are protected.
-But in looking back on this, I kind of chuckled at myself because I'm like, wow, the easiest part of this were the actual, the numbers.
+I'd say some of the other harder parts beyond the deal terms were non-compete language, severance terms, and like I said, ensuring our people are protected.
+But in looking back on this, I kind of chuckled at myself because I'm like, “wow, the easiest part of this were the actual numbers.”

 Elizabeth Shea (12:48)

-Totally. mean, I think sometimes it's overlooked when, you I have said before that it's not necessarily the price or the multiple or the terms.
+Totally.
+I have said before that it's not necessarily the price or the multiple or the terms.
 It's all the other things that go outside of the actual financial transaction.
-So the culture, the environment, what it's going to feel like after the transaction takes place.
-So I'm assuming you pop some champagne or something along those lines when you close the deal and celebrate it.
+So, the culture, the environment, what it's going to feel like after the transaction takes place.
+So, I'm assuming you popped some champagne or something along those lines when you closed the deal and celebrated.

 Sue Keith (13:13)